Dennis1111/encogPNNDemo/README.md

 # encogPNNDemo
-a temporar version of Encog PNN for bugfixes and some related demos
+A version of Encog PNN for bugfixes and some related demos Have temporarily removed org.encog from encog package names to keep things separate when working on local version.

 The demos Iris and Abalone depends on
 Encog 3.3, EJML0.30, JFreeChart